-WordPress has recently begun to introduce the concept of Full Site Editing.
-This allows building every part of your site using blocks when you use a compatible block theme.
+WordPress recently introduced the concept of Site Editing (formerly known as Full Site Editing or FSE).
+With the Site Editor, you can build every part of your site using blocks when you use a compatible block theme.

-Full Site Editing is WordPress’s long-term vision for building sites, expanding the block editor to eventually be able to build headers, footers, widgets, templates, and more.
+The Site Editor (also known as Site Editing) is WordPress’s long-term vision for building sites, expanding the block editor to eventually be able to build headers, footers, widgets, templates, and more.

-Because WPML has already been compatible with the Gutenberg block editor since it was first introduced, you can count on WPML to be fully compatible with Full Site Editing.
+Because WPML has already been compatible with the Gutenberg block editor since it was first introduced, you can count on WPML to be fully compatible with the Site Editor.

 Read more about translating content created using the Gutenberg Editor.

-WordPress 5.9 introduced templates to Full Site Editing.
+WordPress 5.9 introduced templates to the Site Editor.
 These templates come from one of the compatible block themes.
 You can access your site’s templates by going to Appearance → Editor and clicking the WordPress logo in the upper left corner.

-You can translate any of these default themes using WPML’s String Translation.
-To register the strings for translation, go to WPML → Theme and Plugins Localization, and scan your theme for strings.
+To start, register the strings for translation.
+You can do this by going to WPML → Theme and plugins localization and scan your theme for strings.

 After scanning your theme, go to WPML → String Translation and search for the text you want to translate.
 Then, click the plus sign to add your translations.